FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_practice/ansible_FISCO-BCOS_Webase-deploy.md

 ![](../../../images/articles/ansible_FISCO-BCOS_Webase-deploy/ansible_FISCO-BCOS_Webase-deploy3179.png)

-192.168.9.207 The server is uploaded directly with the ssh terminal tool and moved to the planned path.。
+192.168.9.207 The server is uploaded directly with the ssh terminal tool and moved to the planned path。

 ![](../../../images/articles/ansible_FISCO-BCOS_Webase-deploy/ansible_FISCO-BCOS_Webase-deploy3236.png)